prrao87/kuzudb-study/neo4j/README.md

         AND tolower(p.gender) = tolower($gender)
         WITH p, i
         MATCH (p)-[:LIVES_IN]->(c:City)
-        RETURN count(p) AS numPersons, c.city, c.country
-        ORDER BY numPersons DESC LIMIT 5
+        RETURN count(p) AS numPersons, c.city AS city, c.country AS country ORDER BY numPersons DESC LIMIT 5

-City with the most female users who have an interest in tennis:
+Cities with the most female users who have an interest in tennis:
 shape: (5, 3)
 ┌────────────┬────────────┬────────────────┐
-│ numPersons ┆ c.city     ┆ c.country      │
+│ numPersons ┆ city       ┆ country        │
 │ ---        ┆ ---        ┆ ---            │
 │ i64        ┆ str        ┆ str            │
 ╞════════════╪════════════╪════════════════╡